saz/puppet-rsyslog/README.md

 Expression-based filters allow filtering on arbitrary complex expressions, which can include boolean, arithmetic and string operations.

 Expression-based filters are also what are used to match against lookup_table data.

+The `rsyslog::server::expression_filters` parameter is a Hash of hashes where the hash-key is the logical name for the filter.
+This name is for Puppet resource naming purposes only and has no other function.
+The filter name has a few additional child keys as well:

+* `conditionals` - Hash containing one of three keys (`if`, `else if`, and `else`), which are hashes of hashes.
+  * `if`/`else if`/`else` - Hash of hashes.
+Must be one of `if`, `else if`, or `else`
+    * `expression` - The string "expression" that will be used to match values.
+With all the potential options for logic, this was the easiest way to provide everyone with what they may need.
+    * `tasks` -  A hash of actions to take in the event of a filter match.
+      * All sub-keys for the `tasks` hash maps to another rsyslog configuration object.

 eg: